Royal New Zealand Fencible Corps: History

 Ten ships brought 721 pensioner soldiers and their families, totalling over 2,500 people, between the years 1847 and 1852.
 The ships were the Ramillies, Minerva, Sir Robert Sale, Sir George Seymour, Clifton, Ann, Berhampore, Oriental Queen, Inchannan and Berwick Castle.
 The average age of the men was about 40.
 They settled in Howick, Onehunga, Otahuhu and Panmure.
 At Howick a redoubt was built on Stockade Hill, a prominent hill at the north end of the village's main street.
 The position, with its associated earthworks, is still there.
 In the 1849 census, one-third of Auckland's population were fencibles.
 About half were Anglican and half Catholic.
 Apart from working on their own plots, most men were engaged in building roads between the fencible settlements.
 The material used for road building was scoria from volcanic cones at Pigeon Mountain (then called Pigeon Tree Hill), Mount Richmond, and Mount Wellington.

 They were first called to action in 1851 when a large party of about 350–450 Ngāti Pāoa from the Thames and Waiheke Island areas arrived at Auckland's Mechanics Bay in about 20 waka to attack the city.
 A British regiment at Albert Park Barracks was called out to the hill overlooking the bay.
 It was reinforced by fencibles who had come from Onehunga, the closest fencible town.
 Fencibles at Howick and Panmure were stood to in case of further trouble.
 The frigate HMS Fly trained its guns on the Maori war party from offshore.
 The cause of the aggression was the arrest of a Ngāti Pāoa chief who had stolen a shift from a shop in Shortland Street.
 The situation was defused when the attackers were given tobacco and blankets.
 Later Ngāti Pāoa sent a greenstone mere (club) to the governor.

 A group of 121 Ngāti Mahuta under the great Waikato chief Te Wherowhero were also brought to South Auckland to defend the capital.
-They were given land at Mangere in 1849.
+They were given land at Māngere in 1849.
 They supplied their own arms but had British officers.
 The North Shore was guarded by a second Maori force led by Ngāpuhi chief Eruera Patuone who was given 110 acre at Waiwharariki, north of the Waitemata Harbour.
 He was under the control of a British officer.